1600hp/1600hp.github.io/updates/_posts/2017-2-27-Grenzo-A-Primer.markdown

 <p>Grenzo lets you pay two mana (at instant speed, and repeatedly) to put the bottom card of your library into play if it is a creature of lesser or equal power to Grenzo.
 Since he is an X spell, his power is equal to the mana you choose to pay, letting the selection of creatures you can grab scale with your investment.</p>
 <p>This suggests two strategies: either make Grenzo really big, and push out huge monsters on the cheap, or ensure that the creatures in your deck are small enough that even a mini Grenzo can get them.
 While the former is something I've tried in the past, I'll be discussing the latter here.</p>
 <p><strong>How Can We Win With Just Small Creatures?</strong></p>
 <p>Pretty easily, as it turns out.
 In RB we have access to some pretty nasty creature-based combos, the simplest being <a href="http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=397698" target="_blank">Kiki-Jiki, Mirror Breaker</a>&nbsp;+ <a href="http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=240082" target="_blank">Zealous Conscripts</a>.
 Oh wait, did I not mention?
 This is a combo deck.
 Yes, I'm one of those guys you heard about in the Kangee deck tech.
-If you didn't want to read about that, you can stop here and go try to play Grenzo with Vampire Nighthawk or Herald of Leshrac or whatever.</p>
+If you didn't want to read about that, you can stop here and go try to play Grenzo with <a href="http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=401700" target="_blank">Vampire Nighthawk</a> or <a href="http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=121250" target="_blank">Herald of Leshrac</a> or whatever.</p>
 <p>I'll wait.</p>
 <p>...</p>
 <p>Are they gone?
 Cool.
 I lied about waiting.</p>